The Generic Drugs You're Taking May Not Be As Safe Or Effective As You Think

 On how much consumers should worry about the safety of generic drugs

 One drug investigator said to me that he thinks the concern is higher for people on maintenance medications who are taking these drugs day in and day out.
 Those drugs may have toxic impurities.
-Those can build up in your liver, you may not know it, or you may be having side effects that you didn't think about before, and then you realize, "Wait a second I was switched to a different generic," or "I was switched from a brand to a generic."
+Those can build up in your liver, you may not know it, or you may be having side effects that you didn't think about before, and then you realize, "Wait a second I was switched to a different generic" or "I was switched from a brand to a generic."

 So I think that once consumers start thinking about this as a factor ...
 I think they wake up to the fact that there may be consequences for them. ...
 You can look on the dispensing label, you'll have the name.
 Go into Google, put in the name of that company and "FDA warning letter."
 What has the FDA found out about this company?
 Has this company had drug recalls?
 It is a bit of sleuthing, but if you're taking this medication day in and day out, it's worth it.